 For example, the British move to occupy Vichy-held Syria in 1941 was met with fierce resistance from the French garrison, which inflicted hundreds of casualties on the British before finally agreeing to a ceasefire.
 When the fighting finally stopped, 32,032 French servicemen chose repatriation.
 At the same time, only 5,668 decided to enlist with de Gaulle, another reminder that most French simply wanted to go home and not keep fighting for what looked like a lost cause that was no longer theirs (Hastings 125).

-Moreover, when the British took over strategic Madagascar, the French again defended themselves much more than anticipated, holding out for several months before agreeing to a ceasefire.
+Moreover, when the British took over strategic Madagascar, the French defended themselves much more than anticipated, holding out for several months before agreeing to a ceasefire.
 As historian Julian Jackson wryly notes, "The French held out longer against the British in Madagascar in 1942 than they had against the Germans in 1940" (Jackson 213).

-This French hostility was evident as late as November 1942 when Operation Torch was launched to take North Africa from Vichy.
+This French hostility was evident as late as November 1942 when Operation Torch was launched to retake North Africa from Vichy.
 British intel expected that French resistance to the American landings in Algeria and Morocco would be minimal.
 They were wrong.
 The Americans actually had to engage in several days of heavy fighting with the French to overcome their resistance, sustaining about 1,500 casualties when it was all said and done (Hastings 364).

 It is strange to say, but from July 1940 to December 1942, French forces engaged in combat against the Allies more than the Axis, despite calls to switch sides.
 The French just about everywhere remained steadfastly loyal to Pétain's regime in France until late 1942.
 It is no coincidence that this was the year that the fortunes of war shifted inexorably toward the Allies.

 As the fortunes of war shifted, Pétain's star waned while de Gaulle's ascended.
-When the allies landed in North Africa, Germany responded by occupying southern France, removing any pretense of French autonomy.
+When the Allies landed in North Africa, Germany responded by occupying southern France, removing any pretense of French autonomy.
 Likewise, the Resistance gained momentum throughout France as popular support for Vichy dropped because of its repressive policies.
 As a result, Pétain found himself increasingly marginalized and at the mercy of events far beyond his control.

 It's worth pausing to note the contrast between Pétain and de Gaulle.
 Pétain was the clear-eyed pragmatist who looked in the face of defeat, accepted it, and then built his new reality around that fact; most of his fellow citizens followed his lead.
 On the other hand, Charles de Gaulle was an idealist about France - or at least the idea of France - believing that as long as he and other true patriots refused to quit the fight, then the war wasn't lost.